top of page

 • 5/2 Roster: This roster consists of 5 days of work followed by 2 days off.
 It is more common in residential roles where employees return home after their shifts or metropolitan based roles or leadership type roles.

 • 5/2/4/3 Roster: In this system, workers are scheduled for 5 days of work followed by 2 days off, then 4 days of work and 3 days off.
-This roster is designed to provide a more extended period of rest after a shorter workweek, catering to the needs of employees seeking a better work-life balance especially in residential roles.
+This roster caters more to the needs of employees seeking a better work-life balance especially in residential roles.

 Day Shift vs. Night Shift